 The Oak Ridge Public Library needs your help.
 The Public Library is privileged to house the photography collection of Ruth Carey, an original Oak Ridge resident and longtime photographer for the Oak Ridger from the 1960’s to the mid-1990’s.
 Her photo collection is vast and varied, including pictures of key political and cultural figures, community events, and weddings.
 Figures such as Alex Haley and Gilford Glazer, for instance, appear in several photos.
 Unfortunately, many of the photographs do not include notes about who is in the photograph or when or where it was taken.

-If you would like to help preserve a part of Oak Ridge’s history, please join us for one or all of three photo viewing days.
-On Saturday, February 25 from 2-5 pm, Wednesday, March 8 from 10 am -1 pm, and Saturday April 1st from 2-5, the library will make the Ruth Carey Collection available for public viewing.
+If you would like to help preserve a part of Oak Ridge’s history, please join us for these viewing days.
+On Saturday, September 23rd from 2-5 pm, Wednesday, October 25th from 10-1pm and Saturday, November 4th from 2-5pm, the library will make the Ruth Carey Collection available for public viewing.
 If you would like to help identify the people, places, and events in these photographs, please join us.
-All events will take place in the library auditorium.
+The event will take place in the library auditorium.
 All are welcome and encouraged to attend.
 No call or RSVP necessary.

 Affordable Care Act Tuesdays at the Oak Ridge Public Library